in

 Insulin can have positive or negative effects on different medications.
 It is therefore important to inform your healthcare professional about all your medications and supplements including over-the-counter medications.

-Insulin Interactions with other Diabetes Medications:
+Insulin Interactions with Other Diabetes Medications:

 Taking thiazolidinediones with insulin may cause the retention of fluids and exacerbate the symptoms of heart failure.
 These drugs include: